Remediation and Infection Control Considerations for Reopening Healthcare Facilities Closed Due to Extensive Water and Wind Damage

 All dialysis units require purified, dialysis-quality water.
 Loss of potable water or loss of power to a water treatment system can result in the potential contamination of water.
 Specific information for dialysis facilities can be found at:

-- FDA: Advice to Follow when Reopening Hemodialysis Clinics after Restoration of Power and Water
+- FDA: Reopening Dialysis Clinics after Restoration of Power and Water

-- CDC: Infection Control for Peritoneal Dialysis (PD) Patients After a Disaster
+- CDC: Infection Control for Peritoneal Dialysis Patients

 - CMS: Emergency Preparedness for Dialysis Care Facilities: A Guide for Chronic Dialysis Facilities